 The CM Rating

-The original Mechanic rating evolved in 1948 from the ratings SeaBee ratings of Machinist's Mate (Equipment Operators) and the Motor Machinist's Mate.
+The original Mechanic rating evolved in 1948 from the SeaBee ratings of Machinist's Mate (Equipment Operators) and the Motor Machinist's Mate.
 The Mechanic rating finally changed its name to Construction Mechanic in 1958.

 Construction Mechanics repair and maintain heavy construction and automotive equipment including, buses, dump trucks, bulldozers, rollers, cranes, backhoes, pile drivers, and tactical vehicles.
 CMs also prepare detailed maintenance records and cost control data and acquire parts.